RiffleSystems/riffle-website/src/pages/essays/prelude.md

 We started this project wondering how the local-first availability of an app's data could change and simplify app development.
 At this point, we're left with more questions than answers.
-However, we see the outline of an appraoch where _user interfaces are expressed as queries_, those queries are executed by a fast, performant incremental maintenance system, and that incremental maintenance gives us _detailed data provnenace_ throughout the system.
+However, we see the outline of an approach where _user interfaces are expressed as queries_, those queries are executed by a fast, performant incremental maintenance system, and that incremental maintenance gives us _detailed data provenance_ throughout the system.
 Together, those ideas seem like they could make app development radically simpler and more accessible, possibly so simple that it could be done "at the speed of thought" by users who aren't skilled in app development.

 We find a lot of inspiration from tools like spreadsheets, arguably the origin of the reactive programming model, and Airtable, which draws inspiration from the relational model.